Flutter CTO Report 2024

 Test suite state lives in the instrumentation process, safe from any fatal crashes that may occur in the app process.

-instrumentation process and app process
+Instrumentation process and app process

 💡Differences